-You must have an attorney to prepare the necessary documents to sell your home.
+You must have an attorney to prepare the extensive list of necessary documents to sell your home.
 As a buyer, you need an attorney to negotiate with the seller’s attorney regarding the repairs your home inspector will find in the home you are about to buy.
-Call Charles W. Siragusa so that he can represent ONLY your interests, either as a buyer or seller, regarding the repairs the home inspector will probably find.
+Call Charles W. Siragusa so that he can represent only your interests, either as a buyer or as a seller.

-Aren’t All the Documents ``Standard``?
+Aren’t All the Documents ‘Standard?’

-The so-called “standard” form contract does NOT have various provisions that will protect you as a buyer.
-It does not have any provisions that are unique to your needs for the particular home that you are buying.
-You need an attorney to determine the specific changes that should be made to the so-called “standard” form contract.
+The so-called “standard” form contract does not have various provisions that will protect you as a buyer, or which are unique to your needs for the particular home that you are buying.
+You need an attorney to help determine the specific changes that should be made to the so-called “standard” form contract.
 Such changes will take care of your unique needs for the particular home you are buying.
 As a buyer, you need an attorney to negotiate with the seller’s attorney regarding the seller making the repairs described in your home inspector’s report.
 Even better, an attorney may be able to obtain a reduction in the purchase price instead of the repairs being made.

 Won’t the Attorney Create Problems?

 Charles W. Siragusa’s goal is to do whatever is necessary to close the transaction – not to create obstacles to the closing.
 But not all real estate attorneys are cut from the same cloth.
 Some attorneys, like Charles, will:

 - Pay more attention to all the details of the transaction